ACCOUNTABILITY &

 RESILIENCY CENTER

 When students are involved in a serious behavioral infraction, the Accountability and Resiliency Center (ARC) provides an intentional process and space for teaching prosocial behavior such as self-regulation, impulse control, and conflict resolution.
-The ARC utilizes a personalized restorative approach provided by a supportive and qualified educational professional.
-This positive behavioral solution prioritizes relationships, provides predictability and structure, fosters student agency and preserves dignity for all.
+The Accountability and Resiliency Center utilizes a personalized restorative approach provided by a supportive and qualified educational professional.
+This positive behavioral solution prioritizes relationships, provides predictability and structure, fosters student agency, and preserves dignity for all.
 The Accountability and Resiliency Center is recommended for grade levels 4 through 12.

 WHAT TO EXPECT

-Below are the elements of our comprehensive ARC process.
+Below are the elements of our comprehensive Accountability and Resiliency Center process.

-We will provide training and support (2 days) for site implementation teams to develop systems and structures for the ARC.
+We will provide training and support (2 days) for site implementation teams to develop systems and structures for the Accountability and Resiliency Center.

 -